The Stick Sandwich Candlestick Pattern + Chart Examples

 Let us now calculate the results from five consecutive trades using this money management strategy starting with $10,000 in capital.

 Your first trade is a loser and results in a $100 loss.

 First, you invest $9,900 in an unsuccessful trade.
 You lose $99.

 Next, you invest $9,801 in an unsuccessful trade.
 You lose $98.01.

 Then, you invest $9,702.99 in an unsuccessful trade.
 You lose $97.02.

 Lastly, you invest $9,605.96 in a winning trade.
 Your trade is a 6% winner resulting in your account shooting back up to $10,182.32.

 This is how a strategy with only a 20% success rate can actually turn into a profitable trading system.

-Full disclosure, I cannot trade with such a low winning percentage.
-I need to constantly feel the money flowing into my account.
-After 4 or 5 consecutive losers, I am susceptible to bending my rules to account for the losses.
+Granted, it will be difficult for some people to trade like this.
+That’s a lot of losing to absorb mentally and emotionally.
+For some, we to constantly feel the money flowing into our account.
+After 4 or 5 consecutive losers, you might become susceptible to bending your rules to account for the losses.

-If you suffer from the need to win like me, then this approach will not work for you.
+If you suffer from the need to win frequently, then this approach will not work for you.